 Annual Coggins Testing

 A Coggins test is a simple blood test looking to see if your horse is EIA (equine infectious anemia) negative.
 EIA is an incurable disease that still persists in the US and typically is transmitted by biting flies.
 A negative Coggins test is needed for travel, most shows/events, and most boarding facilities.
-An annual Coggins clinic is held each spring with discounted rates; dates and location will be posted and available at the clinic.
 In the state of Wisconsin, Coggins test papers are acceptable for the calendar year they were issued, meaning every Coggins test paper expires at the following January 1st.
 Remember to plan ahead to avoid rushed tests!

 See our Resources page for more Equine information.